zoearen/learn-html-css-milestones/README.md

 ### Identifying CSS

-Using `basic-css.html`, you should be able to demonstrate the following by using a `<style>` tag to include the CSS:
+In `basic-css.html`, you should be able to demonstrate the following html inside the body to use the above CSS:

 - [ ] Selectors...
   - [ ] ✏️ Type / tag selectors